7 notable things Google announced - ExBulletin

 7 notable things Google announced

-For security alerts, expert tips, sign up for the KURTS Newsletter's Cyber Guy Report.
+Here are the 7 biggest things we learned from Google at I/O 2024.

-Google brings AI to nearly every aspect of its products and services
+Google is implementing AI into nearly every aspect of its products and services

-Google's I/O event was primarily an opportunity to make the case to developers and, to a lesser extent, consumers, why its AI is better than competitors Microsoft and OpenAI.
+Google's I/O event was primarily an opportunity to make its case to developers and, to a lesser extent, consumers, about why its artificial intelligence is better than rivals Microsoft and OpenAI.
 Here are seven highlights to keep an eye on.
 Google's AI, named Gemini, was featured heavily at his I/O conference and is now available to developers around the world.

-According to the conference, Gemini will be able to retrieve information from text, photos, audio, web pages, and live video from a mobile phone's camera, and will be able to synthesize the information it receives and answer questions about it. became.
-Here's what Gemini's improvements actually look like:
+Click to get the free Cyberguy Newsletter with security alerts, quick video tips, tech reviews, and easy how-tos to get smarter

-If you have any technical questions, get the free Cyber Guy Report Newsletter in your cart here
+According to the conference, Gemini can pull information from text, photos, audio, web pages, and live video from a mobile phone's camera, and can synthesize the information it receives and answer questions about it.
+Here's what Gemini's improvements look like in action.

 Will the FTC call you?
 Probably not.
 Here's how to avoid the new phone scam targeting you.

 Google announced a new feature called “Ask Photos” that allows users to ask Gemini to search for their photos and provide accurate results.
-One of the examples they showed was using Gemini to search for images of cars in a photo album by telling them the license plate number.
+One of the examples presented was using Gemini to search for images of cars in a photo album by telling them the license plate number.

 Google quickly added a button to toggle Gemini AI to the side panel of several Google Suite apps, including Gmail, Google Drive, Docs, Sheets, and Slides.
 Similar to Microsoft's Co-Pilot AI feature, Gemini buttons can help answer questions, compose emails, and provide summaries of documents and email threads.